Unified-Projects/llvm-project/llvm/docs/CommandGuide/lit.rst

 -----------------

 By default, `lit` will run failing tests first, then run tests in descending execution time order to optimize concurrency.
-The execution order can be changed using the :option:`--order` option.

 The timing data is stored in the `test_exec_root` in a file named `.lit_test_times.txt`.
 If this file does not exist, then `lit` checks the `test_source_root` for the file to optionally accelerate clean builds.

+.. option:: --shuffle

+ Run the tests in a random order, not failing/slowest first.

+.. option:: --max-failures N

+ Stop execution after the given number ``N`` of failures.
+ An integer argument should be passed on the command line prior to execution.

 .. option:: --max-tests=N